NextronSystems/nextron-helper-scripts/thor-help/README.md

 ## Flags for Active Features
 ```
-      --customonly             Use custom signatures only (disables all internal THOR signatures)
+      --customonly             Use custom signatures only (disables all internal THOR signatures and detections)
       --dumpscan               Scan memory dumps
       --full-registry          Do not skip registry hives keys with less relevance
       --noamcache              Do not analyze Amcache files